-The current cost estimate to reclaim the work that has been completed at the Shirley Basin ISR Mine to date is \$91,900.
+The current cost estimate to reclaim work completed and planned through May 2024 at the Shirley Basin ISR project is \$91,900.

 URE maintains separate reclamation bonds to reclaim disturbance resulting from historical conventional mining and the adjacent licensed tailings facility.
 The tailings facility is operated independently from the Project.
 Likewise, the reclamation of the historical mining is not dependent on the Project.
 These reclamation bonds are separate from the Project and are not included in the economic analysis in this Report.